stefanhoedl/JAT_potential/README.md

 <img src="figs/vis_graphGen.png" width="400" align="center"/>
 </p>

- of the graph generator component of the JAT architecture.
+Visualization of the graph generator component of the JAT architecture.
 Using the Cartesian coordinates (positions) of all atoms, the pairwise distance matrix is calculated using the Euclidean $L^2$ norm under consideration of periodic boundary conditions.
 The distances are filtered using the graph cut parameter to only include pairs within close proximity, which are connected by an edge.
 This generated molecular graph is represented as an *edge list* in a sparse format using three arrays, respectively the triplets of sender, receiver and distance.
 Since the number of edges depends on the positions, the edge list is padded with masked edges up to a static maximum.

 ## [JAT Layer](https://github.com/stefanhoedl/JAT_potential/blob/main/src/jat/jat_model.py#L95)
 ```